BMW N53

-The BMW N53 is a naturally aspirated straight-six petrol engine which was produced from 2006 to 2013.
-The N53 replaced the BMW N52 and was released in 2006 in the post-facelift E60 5 Series.
+The BMW N53 is a naturally aspirated straight-6 petrol engine which was produced from 2006 to 2013.
+The N53 replaced the BMW N52 in certain markets and debuted on the post-facelift E60 5 Series.

-BMW never sold the N53 engine in North American, Australian and Malaysian vehicles, due to the high sulphur content of the fuel available in these markets.
-Instead, these regions continued to use its predecessor, the N52 engine.
+In European markets, the N53 began replacing its port-injected parent, the BMW N52, in 2007.
+Markets such as the United States, Canada, Australia, and Malaysia retained the N52, as the N53 was deemed unsuitable due to the high sulfur content of local fuel.

-The N53 is the final naturally aspirated straight-six engine produced by BMW, ending a history of continuous production of this engine configuration since the BMW M30 in 1968.
-The N53 began to be phased out following the introduction of the BMW N20 turbocharged four-cylinder engine in 2011.
+The N52 and N53 are the last naturally aspirated straight-six engines produced by BMW, ending a history of continuous production of this engine configuration since the BMW M30 in 1968.
+In 2011, the N52 began to be replaced by the BMW N20 turbocharged four-cylinder engine.
+N53 production ceased in 2013.

 There is no BMW M version of the N53.
 The BMW N54 turbocharged straight-6 engine was produced alongside the N53.

 Design

 Compared with its N52 predecessor which was port-injected, the N53 uses direct injection.
 The direct injection system uses piezoelectric fuel injectors which inject into the combustion chamber, using a stratified lean mixture operation.
 The compression ratio was increased to 12.0:1 for the N53.

 As per the N52, the N53 has double-VANOS (variable valve timing) and a magnesium alloy block.
 Unlike the N52, the N53 does not have Valvetronic (variable valve lift), due to space limitations in the cylinder head.

 The bore of 85 mm and stroke of 88 mm are the same as the N52.
 Each cylinder has coil-on-plug ignition, as per the N52.